 - Paint (optional)

-5. From here, you can paint or add contact or wallpaper to achieve whatever look your want.
+- From here, you can paint or add contact or wallpaper to achieve whatever look your want.
 I opted for white paint simply because it was the existing color of the closet and I had extra in my garage from a prior project.
 The last step is to add in all your shoes.
-If you still need more space, check out the next tutorial.
+If you still need more space, scroll for the next tutorial.

-This is a simple hack to add more storage space inside your closet door using removable wire baskets.
-The use of Command adhesive hooks makes this renter and reseller friendly!
+This is a simple hack to add more storage space inside your shoe closet door using removable wire baskets.
+The use of Command adhesive hooks makes this a renter and re-seller friendly trick!

 What You’ll Need:

 - 4 Command adhesive hooks (each hook should support a minimum of 3 pounds, depending on how much weight you’ll put in each basket.